 You're going to have a baby!
 Congrats on your exciting news!
-We know you'll want to tell the whole world (or at least your Facebook friends) soon, but first, consider how to tell your boss you're pregnant.
+We know you'll want to tell the whole world (or at least your social media feed) soonest, but first, consider how to tell your boss you're pregnant.

 Don't forget to research your state's laws, too.
 A Better Balance has created a comprehensive Workplace Rights Hub.
 You can search for your state and read up on laws in your area.

-4. Do it in person.
-Be upfront + brief.
+4. Do it in person (if possible).
+Be upfront & brief.